-- Mountain Plover (Charadrius montanus).
-This species was proposed for listed in 1999 and 2002, but the listing proposal was withdrawn in 2003.
-The withdrawal of the federally listing proposal will be litigated as the species remains critically imperiled, with a rank of G2. - Swift Fox (Vulpes velox).
+- Black-tailed Prairie Dog (Cynomys ludovicianus).
+This species was designated a candidate (warranted but precluded species) in February 2000.
+It was removed due to political reasons from the candidate list in 2004.
+It has a rank of G3/G4 by NatureServe. - Mountain Plover (Charadrius montanus).
+This species was proposed for listed in 1999 and 2002, but the listing proposal was withdrawn due to political reasons in 2003.
+It has a rank of G2 by NatureServe. - Swift Fox (Vulpes velox).
 This species was removed from the candidate list in 2001, but it remains imperiled in the majority of its range.
 NatureServe ranks this species as a G3, which equates to "vulnerable."

 All species ranked G1-G3 by the New Mexico Natural Heritage Program and NatureServe should be listed by the state.
 We delineate qualifying species below.
 In addition, NMDGF should list all S1-S3 species occurring in New Mexico.
-For instance, the Gunnison's Prairie Dog (Cynomys gunnisoni) has a rank of S2 and was petitioned for federal listing in February 2004.2 It should be included on the NM state list of threatened and endangered species.
+For instance, the Gunnison's Prairie Dog (Cynomys gunnisoni) has a rank of S2 and was petitioned for federal listing by Forest Guardians and 73 co-petitioners in February 2004.
+It should be included on the NM state list of threatened and endangered species.